jcm-ai/Multi-AI-Agent-Systems-with-crewAI/README.md

 New way to write software.
 Provide fizzy inputs, apply fuzzy tranformations and get fuzzy outputs.

 Reason why people love chatGPT: Probablistic nature of the model.

+### How Agentic Automation improves regular automation?
+- It is a more human-like interaction, as it is based on natural language.
+**Regular Automation (Regular Data Collection and Analysis)**
+- Capture information about the company
+- Use classification to generate scores for company
+- Prioritise for sales